 Custom Filters using Hashtags

-To get to the Notes section of your Favorite, click on a Favorite, then click Edit.
-(If you are clicking on a Favorite that is Stop on your current route, click on the Stop and select View Favorite.)
+Warrior Tip: to access the Notes section of your Favorite, tap on a Favorite, then tap Edit.
+If you are editing a Favorite that is Stop on your current Route, tap on the Stop, then select View Favorite.)

-For example, you might tag VIP customers as #VIP by typing #VIP in the notes section of those Favorites.
-Then turning on the filter and typing #VIP in the hashtag section of the Filter screen.
+For example, you might tag VIP customers by typing #VIP in the notes section of their Favorites.
+Then turn on the filter and type #VIP in the hashtag section of the Filter screen.

-In another example, you might be a salesperson who has tagged all your favorites as either #hot or #warm or #cold.
-On this day, you only want to visit favorites that are warm or hot.
-You want hashtag section of the filter to read: #warm #hot with the Match every Hashtag turned to OFF.
+For example, you might tag all Favorites as either #hot or #warm or #cold.
+On a day when you only want to visit favorites that are warm or hot, adjust the hashtag section of the filter to read: #warm #hot, with Match every hashtag disabled.

-Hashtags belong to Favorites, not Stops.
-Make sure you add your hashtag to the note of the Favorite (as described above) not the Stop notes, which are separate.
+Hashtags belong to Favorites, not Stops - add your hashtag to the note of the Favorite (as described above) not in the Stop notes, which are separate